joeyabouharb/card-game-idiot/README.md

 In order to execute the app the user must provide either these as command line arguments:

-- -p to play game
+-  \--start or -s to play game
-- -s to return user's win resuls
+- \--leaderboard to return user's win resuls
-- -r or -h to provide user with rules and help help prompt
+- -r and -h to provide user with rules and help help prompt respectively
 - if no arguments or an invalid one is entered automatically display the -h menu

 During play, user's will be displayed their current hand and their table pile like so: